-Have you looked at the Series I Savings Bonds lately?
+Did you snag the Series I Savings Bonds recently?

 I have done a bit of research and like what I am seeing.
 Series I savings bonds are an underappreciated low-risk financial security.
-The US Treasury hiked its rate to a record annual return of 9.62% as of May 2, 2022, through October 2022, up from an already a desirable return of 7.12% previously.
-This sleeper security merits your attention for its benefits outweigh the drawbacks.
+The record annual return of 9.62% ends on November 1, 2022, kicking in with a new annual return of 6.89% for the next six months through April 2023.
+This is the third highest rate since the security was first introduced and remains a terrific return for such a low-cost investment.
+This sleeper security merits your attention, for its benefits outweigh the drawbacks.
 We compare the series I savings bond to common alternatives, including Series EE bonds, TIPs, savings accounts, and stocks.

-Issued and backed by the US government, investors may yawn at the notion of buying treasury securities with low yields, but savings I bonds adjust for inflation, bucking that trend.
+Issued and backed by the US government, investors may yawn at buying treasury securities with low yields, but savings I bonds adjust for inflation, bucking that trend.

-The average savings account yields are under 1% and most one-year CDs are still paying 1%, according to DepositAccounts so Series I bonds given their virtually risk-free nature are an excellent way to invest money.
+The average savings account yields are rising with higher yields to the 2.5% to 3% level from minuscule yields but may come with minimums and fees.
+Most one-year CDs are higher at 3.6%, according to DepositAccounts, so Series I bonds, given their virtually risk-free nature, are an excellent way to invest money.

 The Impact of Inflation On Bonds